liam0414/Database-Systems-COMP3311/tutorials/week2/week01.md

 	* describe constraints on data

 ## 3. relationship vs relations
+	Relationship
+		* describes an association between n specific entities
+		* a collection of relationships forms a relationship set
+		* a relationship can have associated attributes

-	A row in a table represents a relationship among a set of values In the relational model, the term relation is used to refer a table, while the term tuple is used to refer a row.
+	In the relational model, the term relation is used to refer a table, while the term tuple is used to refer a row.

-	Conceptual data models use concepts such as entities, attributes, and relationships.
-An entity represents a real-world object or concept.
-An attribute represents some property of interest that further describes an entity.
-A relationship among two or more entities represents an association among the entities
+		* describes an association between a collection of attributes
+		* an instance of a relation is a set of tuples of attribute values
+		* a relation can be used to model a set of entities
+		* a relation can also be used to model relationship sets (n-ary relationships with associated attributes)
+		* every relation has a primary key

 ## 4. What kind of data, relationships and constraints exist in this scenario? (ask questions)